richa3816/month-converter-quiz/README.md

 # Known issues (I'm using this as a TODO list basically, don't mind this)

-- The UI file is potentially too bulky so may need to be organised into more files
-- Add more modes beyond pride mode
+[ ] The randomisation seems skewed, repeated numbers are surprisingly common and June is a rarely chosen month [ ] The UI file is potentially too bulky so may need to be organised into more files [ ] Add more modes beyond pride mode
-- Adding `<C-BS>` and `<C-w>` for word-deletion Functionality
-- Testing with better colors and layouts
+[ ] Adding `<C-BS>` and `<C-w>` for word-deletion Functionality [ ] Testing with better colors and layouts
-- Adding a red background to "WRONG!" text
+[ ] Adding a red background to "WRONG!" text
-- Adding unit tests and instructions for testing
+[ ] Adding unit tests and instructions for testing
-- Adding git as a listed dependency
+[ ] Adding git as a listed dependency
-- Compartmentalise the installation instructions per step rather than per OS
-- Add a TOC to the README.md
+[o] Compartmentalise the installation instructions per step rather than per OS [ ] Add a TOC to the README.md
-- Add image tutorials after changing the statusbar
+[ ] Add image tutorials after changing the statusbar